 The Community-Based Justice Fund supports community-based justice programs in partnership with Aboriginal communities.
 Programs are cost-shared with provincial and territorial governments and designed to reflect the culture and values of the communities in which they are situated.

-The AJS currently funds approximately 275 community-based programs that serve over 800 communities.
+The AJS currently funds more than 200 community-based programs that serve over 750 communities.

 Community-based justice programs use various approaches to make the justice system more responsive and effective and to address the justice needs of the community or communities they serve, such as: